 - The patient’s personal and medical history

-- The patient’s occupational history (the nature of the patient’s work, potential for hazardous exposure, duration of exposure and length of time on the job, and particular job tasks)
+- The patient’s occupational history (the nature of the patient’s work, the potential for hazardous exposure, duration of exposure and length of time on the job, and particular job tasks)

 - Patch tests if contact allergy is suspected